Skip to main content

 Types of Damages in Car Accident Cases

-• Property damages are recoverable if your vehicle, personal belongings, and any other items were damaged as a result of the car accident.
+• Property damages are recoverable if your vehicle, personal belongings, and other items were damaged or destroyed in the car accident.

 Car Accident Damages Caps and Time Limits

-Unlike some other states, Connecticut does not impose a cap on personal injury damages.
-However, there is a two-year time limit for filing a personal injury lawsuit in Connecticut.
-The two-year time limit starts from the date of your car accident.
+In Connecticut, there is a two-year time limit from the date of your accident to file a personal injury lawsuit.
 After two years, you won't be able to file a lawsuit.
 Read up on Connecticut's civil statute of limitations laws to learn more about the time limits on other types of cases.

 Modified Comparative Negligence in Connecticut

-Connecticut follows a modified comparative negligence principle when it comes to car accident compensation cases.
-Under this rule, you would be able to recover damages as long as you are less than 50% at fault.
-However, if you're 50% or more at fault, the court will not allow you to collect any damages.
+Connecticut follows a modified comparative negligence rule in car accident cases.
+Under this rule, you can recover damages if you are less than 50% at fault.
+But, you cannot collect damages in court if you are 51% or more at fault.

 Consider the following scenario as an example.
 You are suing a driver for damages arising out of a car accident.
 At trial, the jury decides the total amount of damages is $100,000.
-The jury also decides that you were 10% at fault, while the other driver is 90% at fault.
-In that case, you would be able to recover 90% of $100,000 of damages, which is $90,000.
+The jury also finds that you were 10% at fault.
+Because of your comparative fault, you would only recover 90% of $100,000 of damages, which is $90,000.

 Need More Help?
 Contact a Personal Injury Lawyer